UKHO/sentinelpy/README.md

 ### range_value (`function`)

-A helper function for defining range values for Queries using the `RequestQueryBuilder`
+A helper function for defining range values for queries using the `RequestQueryBuilder`

 **Parameters**: